DAILY LIFE IN ENGLAND IN THE PAST

 Nevertheless in the early 20th century it was unusual for married women to work (except in wartime).
 However in the 1950s and 1960s it became common for them to do so - at least part-time.
 New technology in the home made it easier for women to do paid work.
 Before the 20th century housework was so time consuming married women did not have time to work.
 Manufacturing became less important and service industries grew creating more opportunities for women.

 In 1970 the law was changed so women had to be paid the same wages as men for doing work of equal value.
 In 1973 women were admitted to the stock exchange.
 From 1975 it was made illegal to sack women for becoming pregnant.
-Also in 1975 the Sex Discrimination Act made it illegal to discriminate against women in employment, education and training.
+Also in 1975 a new law made it illegal to discriminate against women in employment, education and training.
 In 1984 a new law stated that equal pay must be given for work of equal value.